Libraries Customer Charter

 - Material issued by religious organisations, which has the primary objective of encouraging people to join a particular faith, will not be displayed.

-- Political party displays that are designed to inform the community will be accepted from the official announcement of an election date until the day before polling.
+- Political displays that are designed to inform the community will be accepted provided they are either non-partisan or pan-partisan.

-- Material that seeks solely to advocate an action, solicit members, request donations, raise funds or sell merchandise will not be accepted.
+- Material that seeks primarily to advocate an action, lobby the community or government, solicit members, raise funds or sell services or merchandise will not be accepted.